 For instance, Ch.
 1 gives an overview of algorithmic design by non-linear optimization, and the scripts in

 opt2.m are ready-to-run, by starting Octave in GUI mode in a terminal window:

 which lets the student browse, inspect, modify, and run the m-files interactively.
 The script can also be executed in a terminal by

 which runs the calculation and exits.
 This is less convenient since any plots generated will be closed.
 The Ch.1 scripts need the

-optim octave toolbox which is installed but must be loaded at the start of any octave session that wants to use it.
+optim octave toolbox which is installed in the VM but must be loaded at the start of any octave session that wants to use it.
 This also is taken care of in the scripts given.